Dusty Baker: Early life

-Baker excelled in baseball, basketball, football, and track in Del Campo High School near Sacramento, California; and he was inducted into the Sac-Joaquin Section's Hall of Fame class in 2010 for his play at Del Campo.
-As such, he was offered a basketball scholarship by Santa Clara University.
-His father was so committed to his son going to college that he went around and told scouts that his son would go to college and play either football or basketball, as opposed to them wasting a draft pick on Baker.
-The one scout who saw something in Baker was Bill Wight, as he knew the situation between Baker and his family, which had just seen his father and mother go through a divorce that worried Baker about potentially being a burden to his parents.
-He was drafted by the Atlanta Braves in the 1967 amateur draft, despite his prayers to not play in the Deep South.
-On June 19 of that year, the Braves tasked Hank Aaron to try to influence Baker to sign with the team, with Aaron promising to both Baker and his mother Christine that he would take care of Baker as if he was his own son, while guaranteeing that Baker would be in the majors before his college class graduated.
+Baker excelled in baseball, basketball, football, and track at Del Campo High School in Carmichael, California; and he was inducted into the Sac-Joaquin Section's Hall of Fame class in 2010 for his play at Del Campo.
+He was offered a basketball scholarship by Santa Clara University.
+His father was so committed to his son going to college that he told scouts that his son would go to college and play either football or basketball, so they wouldn't waste a draft pick on Baker.
+The one scout who saw something in Baker was Bill Wight, as he knew that Baker's father and mother had gone through a divorce that worried Baker about being a potential burden to his parents.

+Professional career

+Draft and minor leagues

+Baker was drafted by the Atlanta Braves in the 1967 amateur draft.
+On June 19 of that year, the Braves tasked Hank Aaron to try to influence Baker to sign with the team, with Aaron promising to both Baker and his mother Christine that he would take care of Baker as if he was his own son while guaranteeing that Baker would be in the majors before his college class graduated.
 Baker decided to sign with the team to the anger of his father, who sued to nullify the contract (and the $15,000 signing bonus), which led to a decision where the State of California appointed a trustee over his finances until his 21st birthday.
-Baker did not speak to his father for three years nor reconcile for a few years after that; seeing how his finances were invested softened Baker's perception of his father along with inspiring him to become a stockbroker for a time later in life.
+Baker did not speak to his father for three years.

-Playing career

-Atlanta Braves
+As an outfielder, Baker played his first baseball games in the Texas League in Austin in the AA classification, playing nine games in 1967.
+He then played in the Western Carolinas League and the Florida State League (mostly in the former) before playing six games in the majors the following year.
+It was also during the year that Baker would serve in the Marine Corps Reserve as a motor transport mechanic for six years.